DengPingFan/Polyp-PVT/README.md

 # Polyp-PVT

-by Bo Dong, Wenhai Wang, Deng-Ping Fan, Jinpeng Li, Huazhu Fu, & Ling Shao.
+by Bo Dong, Wenhai Wang, Jinpeng Li, Deng-Ping Fan.

 This repo is the official implementation of ["Polyp-PVT: Polyp Segmentation with Pyramid Vision Transformers"](https://arxiv.org/pdf/2108.06932.pdf).